sblask-webextensions/webextension-skip-redirect/README.md

 disabled.

 See the add-on's preferences (also available by clicking the toolbar icon) for options.

-By default all URLs but the ones matching a no-skip-url-list are checked for embedded URLs and redirects are skipped.
+By default all URLs but the ones matching a no-skip-urls-list are checked for embedded URLs and redirects are skipped.
 Depending on the pages visited, this can cause problems.
 For example a dysfunctional login.
-The no-skip-url-list can be edited to avoid these problems.
-There is also a skip-url-list mode to avoid this kind of problem altogether.
-In skip-url-list mode, all URLs for which redirects should be skipped need to be configured by hand.
+The no-skip-urls-list can be edited to avoid these problems.
+There is also a skip-urls-list mode to avoid this kind of problem altogether.
+In skip-urls-list mode, all URLs for which redirects should be skipped need to be added to the skip-urls-list manually.

+Some websites use multiple url parameters like this:

+`www.example.com/page-we-want-to-skip?first=www.want-to-go-here.com&second=www.do-not-care-about-this-url.com`

+Skip Redirect does not know which is the right parameter, but you can edit the no-skip-parameter-list.
+Adding `first` would skip to the URL of `second` and vice versa.
+Adding both, `first` and `second` would cause no skipping.

 Privacy Policy
 --------------